 The clear way ChatGPT explained how to solve the problem was completely correct and also very useful for students who do not know how to proceed.
 However, the wrong mathematical calculations could cause confusion to students, therefore a final score of 0.5 was assigned.
-This will hopefully be corrected in following updates, through more training.